invoiceninja/invoiceninja.github.io/source/docs/migration.md

 * If you are still experiencing issues, turn on advanced logging by adding the following variable to your .env file.
 EXPANDED_LOGGING=true then optimize with php artisan optimize .
 Then attempt the migration again and afterwards inspect the log file in storage/logs/invoiceninja.log
 * If using `https://` ensure you are using a signed SSL certificate, you may get authentication errors if you attempt to use a self signed certificate.
 Free ssl's are available from [lets encrypt](https://letsencrypt.org)
 * Still having troubles? search the [forum](https://forum.invoiceninja.com) or come and chat with us on [slack](https://invoiceninja.slack.com)

+## Cross account migration
+Migration from version 4 to version 5 is only allowed between accounts with the same e-mail address.
+This is requirement, and before starting the migration, make sure you are using the same e-mail address on both version 4 and version 5 for the user.